Where to Store Your Cash in 2025

 Take a fresh look at budgeting and savings opportunities for where to store your cash this year, to ensure you leave no stone unturned.

-This is the second time they refrained from cutting rates in 2025.
+This is the third time they refrained from cutting rates in 2025.
 A big reason why they went this route is the economic uncertainty over how the already implemented tariffs will impact the economy and whether the other ones, floated by president Donald Trump, will go into effect.

 With all these changes in the financial environment, now is a great opportunity to take stock of your finances and find the best places to store cash.